biodatageeks/sequila-cloud-recipes/README.md

 SeQuiLa recipes, examples and other cloud-related content demonstrating how to run SeQuila jobs in the cloud.
-For most tasks we use [Terraform](https://www.terraform.io/downloads.html) as a main IaC (Infrastrucrure as Code) tool.
+For most tasks we use [Terraform](https://www.terraform.io/downloads.html) as a main IaC (Infrastructure as Code) tool.

 # Status
 ## GCP